Night into Morning

-Night Into Morning is a 1951 American drama film starring Ray Milland, John Hodiak and Nancy Davis.
+Night Into Morning is a 1951 American drama film directed by Fletcher Markle and starring Ray Milland, John Hodiak and Nancy Davis.

 Plot

-Everything is going very well for college professor Phillip Ainley (Ray Milland), who has a loving wife and son and an offer to teach at Yale.
-But his world turns upside-down when Katherine Mead (Nancy Davis), his secretary, rushes to tell him that there's been a deadly explosion at the professor's home.
+Everything is going very well for college professor Phillip Ainley, who has a loving wife and son and an offer to teach at Yale.
+But his world turns upside-down when Katherine Mead, his secretary, rushes to tell him that there's been a deadly explosion at the professor's home.

 His wife and child are killed.
-Ainley, devastated, becomes morose and turns to drink, causing Mead, a war widow, and best friend Tom Lawry (John Hodiak), her betrothed, to consider these telltale signs that the professor could be suicidal.
+Ainley, devastated, becomes morose and turns to drink, causing Mead, a war widow, and best friend Tom Lawry, her betrothed, to consider these telltale signs that the professor could be suicidal.

-A popular athlete on campus has failed an exam and might not graduate, so his girlfriend Dottie (Dawn Addams) appeals to the professor to give him a second chance.
+A popular athlete on campus has failed an exam and might not graduate, so his girlfriend Dottie appeals to the professor to give him a second chance.
 A drunken Ainley tells her remaining unmarried might spare them both future heartbreak.
 He then crashes a car, terrifying the girl and resulting in his arrest.

 Character witnesses convince the judge to place Ainley on probation.
 The professor permits the athlete to take a second exam, then gives him a passing grade.
 Ainley gets his affairs in order and goes to a hotel, where he plans to take his life.
 Only a last-minute intervention by Mead saves him, the widow reminding Ainley that she found a new love and new life, just as her first true love would have wanted.